Deploying database changes manually

 - Execute the deployment script against your target environment.
 This is done using the deploy command.

-State-based deployments rely upon Redgate comparison technology and are only available for SQL Server, Oracle, PostgreSQL, and MySQL, and associated flavors.
+State-based deployments rely upon Redgate comparison technology and are only available for SQL Server, Oracle, PostgreSQL, and MySQL, and their cloud variants.

 Migrations-based deployments